 Eugene, Oregon 97401

-For information on how to request a Eugene Police Department record please see here.
+Also learn how to request a Eugene Police Department record.

 Please note the City of Eugene is not the custodian of the following types of records: